 Low Composite Risk: A strong, well-managed housing co-operative.
 The combination of its excellent physical condition, accumulated earnings and reserves, position in the marketplace and current capacity to contribute to its replacement reserve make it resilient to adverse market and economic conditions.
-Provided it continues to be well managed, the co-operative should be able to fund needed repairs and replacements and meet its debt obligations for the foreseeable future, without external support.
+Provided it continues to be well managed, the co-operative should be able to fund needed repairs and replacements and meet any debt obligations for the foreseeable future.

 Moderate Composite Risk: A sound, generally well-managed housing co-operative.
-It is in good or better physical condition, has access to adequate cash resources and is able to make a contribution from earnings to its replacement reserve, after covering its debt service and all normal operating expenses.
+It is in good or better physical condition, has access to adequate cash resources and is able to make a contribution from earnings to its replacement reserve, after covering any debt service and all normal operating expenses.
 No indicators of high risk are present.
 The co-operative should be able to remain in sound financial and physical condition, provided it continues to be well managed and economic or market conditions do not deteriorate significantly.
-It does not require external support or intervention.

 Strengthening: A risk trend of Strengthening shows a co-operative that has worked hard to improve its operations.
 Even if the co-operative's risk factors have not changed, there is evidence, such as fewer arrears and bad debts, that the co-operatives situation is improving.